bretth/woven/docs/tutorial.rst

 If you want to work directly on the server you can SSH into your host and type::

-    workon example
+    workon hellodjango

 This will use virtualenvwrapper to activate your current virtualenv and drop you into the project sitesettings manage.py directory.
-A convenience manage.py and settings.py is provided to run manage.py from there on the first site.
+A convenience manage.py is provided to run manage.py from there on the first site.

 Of course installing packages from a requirements file can be problematic if pypi is down.
 To get around this first set your DJANGO_REQUIREMENT setting to file:///path/to/Django-x.x.x.tar.gz to rsync against a local copy.
 Next make use of  ``manage.py bundle`` command.
 This will use pip to bundle all the requirements into a dist folder in the distribution.
 When deploying woven will look in the dist directory first and install from a bundle with the same name as the requirements file.